Friday, January 1, 2021

 These tables have their origin in observations done in my compositional practice prior to formulating the idea of the loose style.
 For example, when composing the first piece shown in the table, mot våren bortom havet, I noticed that lowering the D by one syntonic comma to D- had jarring effects, often sounding out-of-tune if not prepared with extreme caution, while changing the A to an A- was very smooth and easy; changing the B- to a B had a big modulatory effect, but not as big as changing the G to G- or G+ had—the alteration which most easily sounded jarring.
 I wrote many pieces making practical observations like these before I started to realize that maybe this was an idiom distinct from the free style.
 With the eventual formulation of the loose style of JI, these practical observations found a corresponding theoretical explanation.
 Later on, I noticed that these tables for the ["1/1","5/4","3/2","15/8"]-structure largely corresponds with the basic pitch space tables used by Krumhansl based on empirical measures of tonal hierarchies (see for example Krumhansl and Cuddy 2010)—a convergence that has to be further studied in the future.

 To illustrate the workings of these hierarchies in practice, let us look at seven measures from att sjunka i doftande klöver for violin, cello, and piano.
 Figure 27 shows an early version of these bars.
-When just reading this score for the first time, we might conclude that everything looks very tunable; we might indeed think that it is written by a composer who has taken great care of the tunable paths.
+When just reading this score for the first time, we might conclude that everything looks very tunable; we might indeed think it is written by a composer who has taken great care of the tunable paths.
 Our only objection is possibly the violin line’s third pitch—we can complain that this three-note melody frames a wolf fourth (E to B-), and we might ask ourselves if this is really tunable.
-Then, however, we see that there is a strong bass line in both the cello and piano that moves from A to D, and that the violin tunes the E as a perfect fifth to the A, and then a B- as a just major sixth to the D. The relationship to the bass line becomes the important factor here and the fact that the violin melody is outlining a wolf-fifth is obscured and hidden in performance and thus not important.
+Then, however, we see that there is a strong bass line in both the cello and piano that moves from A to D and that the violin tunes the E as a perfect fifth to the A, and then a B- as a just major sixth to the D. The relationship to the bass line becomes the important factor here and the fact that the violin melody is outlining a wolf-fifth is obscured and hidden in performance and thus not important.

 Figure 27